gperreymond/ministack-custom/README.md

 This projct is a good start if you want to work on a custom nomad cluster with "ministack".

+* Nomad is in https mode
+* Nomad servers use gossip encryption
+* Prometheus has rules and new scrape_configs

 ## Prepare

 This project use ASDF